-- 400 - OSL bleaching of sand within a large delta can be highly temporally and/or spatially variable.
+- This study presents the first application of a new method to quantify bleaching of the OSL signal of sand grains, making use of the difference in doses obtained through central and minimum age models.
+We also test the bleaching of fine-grained sediments, through measurement of modern analogues and through sand-silt pairs isolated from the same deposits.
+Through our analysis of a large and diverse dataset of Mississippi River bedload and suspended load sediments, and sediments of Late Holocene Mississippi Delta deposits, we arrive at the following conclusions: - OSL signal bleaching of sand within a large delta can be highly temporally and/or spatially variable.
 Inferences about the degree and mechanisms of bleaching of fluviodeltaic sediments should therefore be drawn from large datasets.
-For dating purposes (e.g., establishing overdispersion of well-bleached samples for age model input), it is best if such datasets include samples from the time interval, depositional environment, and region of interest. - Quartz silt extracted from late Holocene Mississippi Delta deposits and from suspension within the contemporary Mississippi River were generally well-bleached, consistent with previous findings in other large fluviodeltaic systems.
-The upwelling of turbid water may therefore play a significant role in bleaching of suspended sediment in large rivers, and quartz silt should be further tested as a viable option for luminescence dating in megadeltas. - Although there are many unknowns with regard to drivers of luminescence signal bleaching in river sediment, our research demonstrates the potential of this rapidly-advancing tool to yield insight into the routing of sediments through fluvial systems, which is of relevance to delta restoration initiatives.
+For dating purposes (e.g., establishing overdispersion of well-bleached samples for age model input), it is best if such datasets include samples from the time interval, depositional environment, and region of interest. - Quartz silt extracted from Late Holocene Mississippi Delta deposits and from suspension within the modern Mississippi River were generally well-bleached, consistent with previous findings in other large fluviodeltaic systems.
+The upwelling of turbid water may therefore play a significant role in bleaching of suspended sediment in large rivers, and quartz silt should be further tested as a viable option for luminescence dating in megadeltas.

+• Although there are many unknowns with regard to processes that drive the luminescence signal bleaching of river sediment, our research demonstrates the potential of this rapidly-advancing tool to yield insight into the routing of sediments through fluvial systems, which is of relevance to delta restoration initiatives.